renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Develop/develop-application.md

 The `/flows` folder holds the flows you want to host.

-The `langflow-config-dir` is referenced in the Dockerfile as the location for Langflow's configuration files, database, and logs.
+The `aiexec-config-dir` is referenced in the Dockerfile as the location for Aiexec's configuration files, database, and logs.
 For more information, see [Environment variables](/environment-variables).

 The `docker.env` file is copied to the Docker image as a `.env` file in the container root.
-This file controls Langflow's behavior, holds secrets, and configures runtime settings like authentication, database storage, API keys, and server configurations.
+This file controls Aiexec's behavior, holds secrets, and configures runtime settings like authentication, database storage, API keys, and server configurations.

 The `Dockerfile` controls how your image is built.
 This file copies your flows and `docker.env` files to your image.

 ### Package management

-The base Docker image includes the Langflow core dependencies by using `langflowai/langflow:latest` as the parent image.
+The base Docker image includes the Aiexec core dependencies by using `aiexecai/aiexec:latest` as the parent image.

 If your application requires additional dependencies, create a `pyproject.toml` file and add the dependencies to the file.
 For more information, see [Install custom dependencies](/install-custom-dependencies).